Wollivan/SquadronLeader/Rules/rules.md

 Now check out the <a href="https://squadronleader.netlify.app/rules/advanced">advanced rules</a> and see if you have what it takes to rule the air!

-Alright enough chatter, let's take to the skies!
+Alright enough chatter, time to take to the skies!